mironal/Learn-Swift/Foundation/01-Introduction.md

 let seq = CountFiveSequence()

-for item in req {
+for item in seq {
     print(item)
 }
 // 0